mimblewimble/grin/doc/build.md

 cd grin
 cargo build --release
 ```

-Grin can also be built in debug mode (without the `--release` flag) but this will render fast sync prohibitively slow due to the large overhead of cryptographic operations.
+Grin can also be built in debug mode (without the `--release` flag, but using the `--debug` or the `--verbose` flag) but this will render fast sync prohibitively slow due to the large overhead of cryptographic operations.

 ### Cross-platform builds